Industrial Equipment

 The crane girder plays a critical role in determining both load capacity and safety.
 Choosing the right girder type and operating it correctly helps ensure safe and efficient performance.

-Notes for Using Factory Cranes
+Notes for Using Overhead Cranes

 Safe and proper crane use is essential to protect both workers and property.
 Keep in mind the following guidelines: